Thursday, May 16, 2024

 Around 1970s, the business model seems to have infected the medical profession.
 Before that period, money was seen as a byproduct of medical practice.
 In the later decades, money is sought to be a staple part of the profession.
 Ominous clouds had been gathering over the profession, and certain shameful deviations have come to be considered as “normal”.

 The industry is cleverly exploiting this ‘weakness’ through various kinds of ‘funding’, ‘grants’, ‘support’, ‘sponsorships’ and ‘offers’ – overt and covert.
-Many hospitals across the globe are profit-driven and run on business models, and as such 'modern medicine' is often overused and misused.
+Many hospitals across the globe are profit-driven and run on business models now, and as such 'modern medicine' is often overused and misused.
 In the good old days, we used to take whatever was published in medical journals as the guiding truth.
 But in these days of "materialistic metamorphosis," we pause and ruminate.
 Read my articles titled "“COVID MEDICAL LITERATURE - the Good, the Bad and the Ugly” (https://drtramaprasad.blogspot.com/2017/03/medical-literature.html ) and the one titled "MEDICAL CONFERENCES" (https://drtramaprasad.blogspot.com/2017/04/medical-conferences-clinical-meetings_30.html ), and the one titled “The Science and Nonsense about COVID” (https://drtramaprasad.blogspot.com/2017/04/science-and-nonsense-about-covid.html ) .

 .
 COVID medical literature – the Good, the Bad and the Ugly .
 I